FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 The conservative settings lead to results unconditionally compliant with [RFC2544], but longer search duration and worse repeatability.
-Conversely, aggressive settings lead to shorter search duration and better repeatability, but the results are not compliant with [RFC2544].
+Conversely, aggressive settings lead to shorter search durations and better repeatability, but the results do not comply with [RFC2544].

 No part of [RFC2544] is intended to be obsoleted by this document.